wojdyr/fityk/doc/model.rst

 ------

 With default settings, the value of every function is calculated at every point.
-Peak functions such as Gaussian often have non-negligible values only in a small fraction of all points.
-If you have many narrow peaks
+Peak functions, such as Gaussian, often have non-negligible values only in a small fraction of all points, so if you have many narrow peaks
 (like `here <http://commons.wikimedia.org/wiki/File:Diff_NaBr.png>`_),
+the basic optimization is to calculate values of each peak function only near the function's center.
-set the option :option:`function_cutoff` to a non-zero value to speed up the calculation.
-For each function the range with values greater than :option:`function_cutoff` will be estimated first and the values will be calculated only in this range.
+If the option :option:`function_cutoff` is set to a non-zero value, each function is evaluated only in the range where its values are greater than the :option:`function_cutoff`.

-This optimization is supported by most of the built-in functions.
+This optimization is supported only by some built-in functions.

 Model, F and Z
 --------------